-- New Map will bring you to a page that lets you choose if you want to create a chloropleth, symbol or locator map.
-The images and descriptions will explain you the difference.
+- New Map will bring you to a page that lets you choose if you want to create a choropleth, symbol or locator map.
+The images and descriptions explain the differences between these three maps.

 - New table will bring you to the first step of our table creation process (which looks very similar to creating a chart).

 - River will lead you to river.datawrapper.de/.
 The Datawrapper River is the gallery of user charts that you can re-use for your own purposes– click on the menu item to have a look; you can always come back to the Dashboard.

 - My Charts will bring you to an overview of all your charts, maps & tables, not just the most recent ones like in your Dashboard.
 In My Charts, you can organize your visualizations in folders.
 As soon as you're part of a team, My Charts will be renamed in Team Charts and will bring you to not just your personal charts, but also all the ones that your team has created.
 Pro tip: When you click on the little arrow next to My Charts / Team Charts, it will show you your last ten visualizations.